uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 #### Checkpoint

 Copy and paste the function into the terminal.
 Press Enter (Return) until `ipython3` recognizes that you are done entering input.
-Then try calling the function as shown above.
+Then try calling the function as shown above with different values.

 ## Next Steps

 Even with this small sample of Python's available data types and control flow mechanisms, we can compose complex programs!
-You will learn more about how VS Code helps with Python programming and gain practice writing Python expressions in the next two sections.
+You will learn more about how VS Code helps with Python programming and gain practice writing Python expressions in the upcoming sections.

 {:style="text-align:center"}
 [Previous](./index.html){: .btn } [Next](./2-vs-code-for-python.html){: .btn }